Mom’s Dutch Oven Chicken Recipes

 - Bake 400 degrees for 1 hour or until chicken is done

-I chose the 8 quart copper dutch oven from their Classic Line which is made in America.
-The pot is made of thick cast aluminum which provides quick heating and is dishwasher safe.
+A little side note about dutch ovens and there ease of use.
+Be sure to get one that is dishwasher safe and is made of thick cast aluminum which provides quick heating.
 One of my favorite features is that it’s non-stick inside and out so not only does your food not stick to the sides, but if it spills over, it doesn’t stick to the outside.
-The patented, Non-Toxic PFOA Free, Eterna® Black Galaxy non-stick coating makes for easy cleanup.
-Another feature that I love is that this pot acts as a steamer.
-Because the lid is so tight, the chicken essentially steamed inside the pot and was so moist once cooked.